Prolog: God Is Love

 Those Who Obey the Law Are Mentally Competent

 The law generally assumes that people who follow the law—whether public servants or private citizens—are mentally competent.
-What does it say, then, when law enforcement breaks the very laws they are sworn to uphold?
+You don't have to be a cop to obey the law.
+Laws originate from civil What does it say, then, when law enforcement breaks the very laws they are sworn to uphold?
 Mental incompetence and treason.

 Key Legal Consequences and Rules: